 A 6-year-old child presents to the pediatric clinic with several days of cough, throat pain, and now 12 hours of right ear pain.
 On exam, the child appears ill without being toxic, has rhinorrhea, a fever of 101.5F, and clear lungs.
-The above image of the right ear is obtained.
+This image of the right ear is obtained.

 Understanding normal ear anatomy is helpful to appreciate when something is abnormal.
 WiscMed has created a short video that explains normal ear anatomy and function.